MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Fixes improvements

-- Free storage space values are now displayed on Microsoft Intune's hardware page for devices.
 - It will be possible to issue an app uninstall command in the device context using EnterpriseModernAppManagement CSP.

 ### Upcoming Fixes and Improvements